AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 For each project in the closure of-interest, the instrumentation generates the alternative sources in the ``gnatcov-instr`` subdirectory of the project's object directory.
-Giving priority to this subdir when it exists is achieved by passing a :option:`--src-subdirs` switch to :command:`gprbuild`, naming that particular relative subdirectory.
+Giving priority to this subdir when it exists is achieved by passing a :cmd-option:`--src-subdirs` switch to :command:`gprbuild`, naming that particular relative subdirectory.

-Then :command:`gprbuild` now supports a :option:`--implicit-with` option which requests processing every project as if it started with a ``with`` statement for a given project, which we can use to designate the coverage runtime project file so all the compiled code gets access to the support packages.
+Then :command:`gprbuild` now supports a :cmd-option:`--implicit-with` option which requests processing every project as if it started with a ``with`` statement for a given project, which we can use to designate the coverage runtime project file so all the compiled code gets access to the support packages.

-The build of instrumented components then proceeds almost exactly as a regular one, only adding :option:`--src-subdirs=gnatcov-instr` and :option:`--implicit-with=`:option:`<gnatcov_rts_gpr>` to the build options, where :option:`<gnatcov_rts_gpr>` would be the coverage runtime project file setup beforehand for the project, as described previously in this chapter.
+The build of instrumented components then proceeds almost exactly as a regular one, only adding :cmd-option:`--src-subdirs=gnatcov-instr` and :cmd-option:`--implicit-with=<gnatcov_rts_gpr>` to the build options, where :cmd-option:`<gnatcov_rts_gpr>` would be the coverage runtime project file setup beforehand for the project, as described previously in this chapter.
 This project file could be referred to with a full path specification, or with a simple basename if the ``GPR_PROJECT_PATH`` environment variable is updated to designate the directory where the project file is located, which would be the ``share/gpr`` subdirectory of the runtime installation tree.

 While the scheme relies on the use of GNAT project files, it does not absolutely require :command:`gprbuild` to build the instrumented programs,